-Figure 1: Visualization of NFHS data included (blue) and excluded (grey) in pre-2016 sample
+Figure 1: Visualization of NFHS data

-Observations within 50km of a given station are included, a total of 8,217 clusters.
+Note: Observations within $50 \mathrm{km}$ of a given station are included, a total of $8{,}217$ clusters.
 Each cluster includes around approximately 21 households.
-Colors indicate clusters' probability to be covered by a radio signal.

 Treatment and Outcomes Table 1 provides summary statistics of variables included in the regressions.
 In total, the data incorporates 821k observations from 8,217 clusters.
 All variables are reported at the individual level.
 Table B.1 (in the appendix) provides detailed descriptions of each variable and its source.